Strategic Intelligence Briefing · Prepared for the Condor Software leadership teamIndependent research by BioCreative Strategies

 Source-traced, ownership-clean

 Every claim cites the dossier and source it came from.
-Every artifact — code, data, prompts, dashboards — is yours to own from day 91 of any engagement.
+Every artifact — code, data, prompts, dashboards — is yours to own at handoff of any engagement.
 No model lock-in, no infrastructure lock-in.

 Stack: Postgres / Supabase data layer · documented APIs · transferable IP